 6 dave SQFC -- 0 0 1483 1620 0 5 08/22/08 13:54

 7 dave MON -- 0 0 0 2924 0 0 08/22/08 14:55

 SQL Federated Agent (SQFA)

 SQL Federated Client (SQFC)

 - Read/write cannot be done to all databases from one DSN (data source).
 This really means wanting one server to update multiple databases, which requires some sort of 2 phase commit to work with database integrity.
 OE SQL supports 2 phase commit only when JTA is used in a Java client-server setup, but this is done using multiple DSN's from a JDBC Java client.

-Alternatively, you can use the following SQL statement to add catalog or auxiliary database connection.
+Alternatively, use the following SQL statement to add catalog or auxiliary database connection.
 The connection to the catalog database will be done using the same user profile as the main database.
 The rules described above still apply.